benbrastmckie/ModelChecker/Code/README.md

 # Model Checker

-This project draws on the [Z3](https://github.com/Z3Prover/z3) SMT solver to provide tooling for finding countermodels and establishing validity up to a user specified lever of complexity for inferences in a propositional language with the following operators:
+This project draws on the [Z3](https://github.com/Z3Prover/z3) SMT solver to provide tooling for finding hyperintensional countermodels and establishing validity over models up to a user specified level of complexity for inferences in a propositional language with the following operators:

   - `neg` for _negation_
   - `wedge` for _conjunction_